CloudinaryPublicNew/Music-Tech-2017-Hackathon-Guide/thought-starters/build-a-music-discovery-service.md

 We've organized the Cloudinary resources in this guide by functionality so you can quickly add a feature to your application.
 Each article is a short and concise walkthrough, so you won't have to comb too deep through our extensive [documentation](https://cloudinary.com/documentation), unless you want to.

-### Tweet and Share about your experience at this hackathon!
+### Tweet and Share your Experience

 We know your Hackathon experience will be fun and engaging.
 Don't forget to share that with your friends on social media.
-In fact we've added links to the top of this guide so you can do just that.
+In fact, we've added links at the top of this guide to make sharing easy.
 Learning about visualizing an audio waveform?
-Show the world what you are working on and let them learn about the technologies right along with you.
+Show the world what you are working on and let them learn about these cool technologies, right along with you.

-## Tell us about your final hack
+## Tell us About your Cool Hack

 We'd love to hear what you built at the hackathon, we may even showcase it, so [drop us a line](mailto:Dan.Gilmore@cloudinary.com).